 top of page

-Ideally, work on the design of the future house starts long before the first sketch with consultations on choosing the right plot.
-In this case, the search took many months, but in the end, the investor and I were watching the sunset one late summer evening in a quiet spot overlooking a wide valley.
-In Ludvík Vaculík terms: a small but cosy plot.
-The house was preordained to take the smallest bite out of it - but at the same time, it should contain everything its future inhabitants wanted.
-The result is a house whose interior spaces spiral up in half-floors around a central staircase.
-From the dark basement garage to the distant views through the windows in the highest bedroom and den.
-Everything in it is designed just right, not a foot to spare.
+Ideally, work on designing a future house begins long before the first sketch, with consultations on selecting the perfect plot.
+In this case, the search took many months, but finally, one late summer evening, the investor and I found ourselves watching the sunset from a peaceful spot overlooking a wide valley.
+To borrow a phrase from Czech writer Ludvík Vaculík: the plot was small, but cozy.
+The house was destined to take the smallest slice possible - yet it needed to contain everything its future inhabitants desired.
+The result is a house whose interior spaces, inspired by Adolf Loos's concept of Raumplan, spiral up in half-floors around a central staircase.
+From the dark basement garage to the far-reaching views through windows in the highest-placed bedroom and study.
+Everything in it is designed just right, not a meter to spare.

-The study of the house in Prague was made at the beginning of 2017.
-After I followed up the study with a complete project and ran the necessary fifty-eight "stamps", the house was realized from autumn 2018 to the end of 2019.
-And this was in a similarly ideal spirit to how my collaboration on the design began - I supervised the construction through weekly inspection days, and the house was completed down to the last details of the built-in furniture, which I designed together with Alice Svobodová exactly to measure.
+The study for this Prague house was created in early 2017.
+After following up with a complete project and chasing down the necessary fifty-eight 'stamps', the house was built from autumn 2018 to the end of 2019.
+And it was realized in the same ideal spirit in which our collaboration on the design began - I oversaw the construction through weekly site inspections, and the house was completed down to the last detail of built-in furniture, which I designed in collaboration with my colleague Alice Svobodová to fit precisely.
+The general contractor was Stavby Smutný s.r.o., with Ing.
+Miroslav Vlček ensuring technical supervision on behalf of the investor.

 bottom of page